IF YOU WOULD LIKE TO KEEP UP WITH THE LATEST LOCAL HISTORY NEWS IN THE AREA

-IT IS NOW EASIER TO FIND CONTENT AS WELL
+IT IS NOW EASIER TO FIND CONTENT ON OUR NEW WEBSITE AS WELL

 Users can simply click the magnifying glass in the top right corner of their screen to search across an entire site.